Rennes France Travel Guide

 Rennes has an authentic French experience, far from the typical tourist paths.
 It combines rich history with modern flair, creating a welcoming atmosphere for all who visit.

-Its location makes Rennes an excellent base for exploring the wider Brittany region.
+Its setting makes Rennes an excellent base for exploring the wider Brittany region.
 From here, you quickly reach the dramatic coastal towns like Saint-Malo or the charming medieval city of Dinan.
-The city serves as a hub, linking Brittany to the rest of France via high-speed train lines.
+The city serves as a hub, linking Brittany to the remainder of France via high-speed train lines.
 This connectivity makes travel to and from Rennes simple, whether you arrive from Paris or other major French cities.

-Rennes is a long and layered history, stretching back to its origins as a Gaulish settlement.
+Rennes is a long and complex history, stretching back to its origins as a Gaulish settlement.
 The Roman Empire later absorbed it, naming it Condate Redonum.
 Its strategic location made it a target during various conflicts throughout the centuries.
 During the Middle Ages, Rennes became the capital of the Duchy of Brittany.
 This period left a lasting mark on the city, specifically evident in its well-preserved medieval street plan and numerous timber-framed houses.
 These buildings, with their distinct architecture, tell stories of centuries past.

-The Parliament of Brittany, a grand 17th-century building, symbolizes the city’s past as a center of political and judicial power for the region.
+The Parliament of Brittany, a grand 17th-century building, symbolizes the metropolitan past as a center of political and judicial power for the region.
 A devastating fire in 1720 destroyed much of the city’s wooden architecture, but the city rebuilt itself with stone, creating the classical facades seen today alongside the surviving medieval structures.
 The blend of medieval and classical architecture gives Rennes an unique visual identity, a testament to its resilience and evolution.

 Origins as Condate Redonum.